Growing funds responsibly for the good of the community

 - The Socially Responsible Pool serves philanthropists who favor screening investments against Environmental and Social Responsible criteria.

-- The Intermediate-Term Pool is designed to for philanthropists with an intermediate grantmaking horizon between two and seven years, targeting capital preservation with some growth to match anticipated grantmaking.
+- The Intermediate-Term Pool is designed for philanthropists with an intermediate grantmaking horizon between two and seven years, targeting capital preservation with some growth to match anticipated grantmaking.
 This pool utilizes both active and passive strategies in traditional, liquid asset classes.

 - The Short-Term Pool is designed for philanthropists who intend to disperse their funds immediately, or within two to three years.
 The pool is managed to protect principle, while accepting available returns for no volatility risk.
 It does not, however, protect against inflation risk and therefore is subject to the risk of reduced purchasing power if grantmaking timeframes exceed the short term.